LocationMelbourne VIC, Australia

 CollaboratorsMarshall Day Acoustics, Meinhardt Group Engineering, Adams Consulting Engineers, Slattery Quantity Surveyors, Ferran Group Land Surveyors

-From the architect.
+Text description provided by the architects.
 E589 is a compact 10 storey 55 unit residential apartment building in the City of Melbourne.
 Within the developer, estate agent and market driven apartment design typology, this project addresses the challenge of achieving liveability, urban dialogue and architectural aesthetic.
 E589 achieves this within an otherwise utilitarian development parameters and modest individual apartment footprints.

 The project is an architecture of patterning, orchestrated by the participation of the building’s occupants.
 The myriad positions of the balcony louvres that dominate the two street facades are a direct manifestation of the users’ interaction with their environment.
 The result is two highly dynamic envelopes that can form a closed cube, or can open completely, with a full spectrum of permutations in-between.
 The fully motorised sunscreen system, which responds automatically to the wind and rain, enhances occupants’ comfort and experience, yet can be overridden by individual apartments for desired level of privacy and solar access.